Updated: May 9

 Veterans who joined the service before receiving a high school diploma and served in World War I or II, Korean War, or Vietnam can apply to receive their high school diploma.
 Applicants have to have been students in good standing in an Indiana High School before entering military service.
 To receive a diploma, the veteran must have been honorably discharged.

-Free Tuition for Children of Purple Heart Receipients and Disabled Veterans
+Free Tuition for Children of Purple Heart Recipients and Disabled Veterans

 Children of some honorably discharged veterans can attend state-supported colleges and universities tuition and fee-free.
 The veteran must be disabled or have received a Purple Heart.
 The veteran must have served during WWII, Korean War, Vietnam, or between August 2, 1990, and the present.